Status Certificate Review: What Condo Buyers Must Know

 These documents provide buyers with a snapshot of the condominium corporation’s overall stability.

-If the condominium corporation requires additional funds for major repairs, owners may be required to contribute through special assessments.
-These costs can sometimes be substantial.
+• Special Assessments If the condo corporation needs extra funds for major repairs, owners may be required to contribute through special assessments.
+These can be costly and unexpected.

-Reviewing the reserve fund and financial statements helps determine whether the corporation is properly funded to handle future repairs and expenses.
+• Financial Health Reviewing the reserve fund and financial statements helps determine whether the building is properly funded for future repairs and ongoing expenses.

-Condominium bylaws and rules can impact how owners use their units, including restrictions on pets, rentals, or renovations.
+• Rules and Restrictions Condo bylaws and rules may limit how you can use your unit, including restrictions on pets, rentals, or renovations.

 Why Legal Review Is Important